These apple cinnamon oatmeal cookies are so soft and chewy. The perfect amount of cinnamon and apples gives them a great flavour!

 Apple Cinnamon Oatmeal Cookies

-- 1/2 C butter softened
+- 1/2 C salted butter at room temperature

 - 1/2 C white sugar

 - 1/2 tsp baking powder